shamrice/ZombieAttack/README.md

 No guarantee that it will actually work for anyone.
 I suggest building from the source if possible.

-The lwjgl64.dll dependency is included.
+The lwjgl64.dll dependency is included in the compiled source directory.
 If you're not using Windows, the necessary platform specific dependency will have to be downloaded separately.